-We should also remind folks that the personality of a dog particularly an adult Akita can be impacted by the age and circumstances in which he/she came to live with you.
-An Akita rescue might have different personality traits from an Akita bred and adopted directly from a litter of Akita puppies.
+It’s important to note that the personality of a dog, especially an adult Akita, can be influenced by their age and circumstances when they come to live with you.
+An Akita from a rescue may exhibit different personality traits than one obtained directly from a litter of Akita puppies.

-Since we already mentioned an Akita is a guard dog, you should also know it has a history of being breed to fight as well.
-Which means that you’ll often find that Akita’s don’t do well with other pets particularly if they weren’t raised as a puppy with these other family pets around.
+Since we already mentioned that an Akita is a guard dog, you should also know it has a history of being bred to fight.
+You’ll often find that Akitas don’t do well with other pets, mainly if they weren’t raised as a puppy with these other family pets.

-Also want to be careful owning two Akita’s of the same sex simply because this could be an invitation for problems later on.
-This is why we here at IndulgeYourPet will generally recommend that folks who are considering getting an Akita do so as a solo pet.
+You’ll also want to be careful owning two Akitas of the same sex simply because this could invite problems later on.
+This is why we here at IndulgeYourPet generally recommend that folks considering getting an Akita do so as a solo pet.

 So… what about kids?

-A few more characteristics of an Akita… well, they’re large and need to go outside a lot.
-They aren’t the ideal pet for an apartment life.
-Because they are a working dog that belongs to the “working group”, this is a dog breed that gets bored easily and need to be entertained with “jobs” or exercise.
+A few more characteristics of an Akita… well, they’re significant and must go outside a lot.
+This means that they usually aren’t the ideal pet for an apartment life.
+Additionally, because Akita’s were bred to be working dogs, it’s fair to say that this dog breed gets bored quickly and needs to be entertained with “jobs” or exercise.

-Come in all colors.
-With a straight rather rough coat, Akita puppies could be black, red, white, or any number of other colors!
+While most Akita’s may have a tan or red coat, they come in all colors.
+Their skin, however, won’t vary in that all will have a straight and rather rough coat.
 To keep an Akita’s coat healthy, it’s recommended you brush this breed daily or at least a few times a week.
 This won’t be necessary when they are a puppy.

-Akitas are also rather unique because they have what is called a double coat.
-Unfortunately, the top coat sheds once a year, so while your dog will have “two looks” a year (pretty stylish), it also means that they’re going to shed quite a bit.
+Akitas are also somewhat unique because they have a double coat.
+Unfortunately, the top coat sheds once a year, so while your dog will have “two looks” a year (pretty stylish), it also means that they’ll shed quite a bit.

-With every dog, you have to wonder what health concerns they are predisposed to.
-Akitas have their own set of potential health problems that are common – and unfortunately, all those health concerns have a pretty large price tag.
+With every dog, you must wonder what health concerns they are predisposed to.
+Akitas have their own set of common potential health problems – and unfortunately, all those health concerns have a pretty hefty price tag.

-What do you need to watch out for when it comes to the Akita?
+What do you need to watch out for regarding the Akita?
 Here’s a look:

-Akitas are at high risk for the following:
+High Risk: Akitas are at increased risk for the following:

-Entropion – This is an eyelid that rolls inward.
-It can cause blindness or bad eyesight.
+- Entropion – This is an eyelid that rolls inward.
+It can cause blindness or lousy eyesight.
 If you fix this, it will cost anywhere from $500-2000.

-Akitas are really prone to skin diseases, especially then they live in warm or semi-warm climates.
-As mentioned, these are mountain dogs and they are used to mountain climates.
+- Akitas are prone to skin diseases, especially in warm or semi-warm climates.
+As mentioned, these are mountain dogs used in mountain climates.
 Here are the top skin disorders of Akitas:

-Sebaceous Adenitis – This is another skin disease that requires ongoing treatment and will be recurring.
+- Sebaceous Adenitis – This skin disease requires ongoing treatment and will be recurring.
 A one-time treatment will probably cost $100-500.
-But remember; this could happen again and again.
+But remember, this could happen again and again.

-Uveodermatologic Syndrome – This will manifest in eye problems, loss of hair, and probably vitiligo (loss of skin pigmentation).
+- Uveodermatologic Syndrome – This will manifest in eye problems, hair loss, and probably vitiligo (loss of skin pigmentation).
 Treatment will be thousands of dollars.